cristianacmc/Linux-Project-Udacity/README.md

 In order to run the ssh command to access remotely the server, I followed these steps:

 - Download the instance private key
-- Move the file to ~/.ssh/ and rename it to lightsailkey.rsa
+- Move the file to ~/.ssh/ on my local machine and rename it to lightsailkey.rsa
 - Run chmod `600 ~/.ssh/lightsailkey.rsa`
 - Log into the instance with: `~/.ssh/lightsailkey.rsa ubuntu@34.242.35.57`